 Tonight's party night!
 You've done all the legwork and purchased the beer and wine.
-Your carefully planned menu is ready to be served and table is set.
+Your carefully planned menu is ready to be served and the table is set.
 The centerpiece is awaiting its compliments and your playlist is setting the tone.
 You're almost ready for your guests to arrive, but have you given any thought to how to get the conversation flowing?
-Unless this is a group of friends or family who are very comfortable with one another, it's important to think about ways you can get your group of guests to converse.
+Unless this is a group of friends or family who is very comfortable with one another, it's important to think about ways you can get your group of guests to converse.

 And even with a comfortable group, it doesn't hurt to introduce a new topic of conversation to liven up the party.